 While his final two seasons at Ferrari coincided with a dip in the Scuderia’s competitive fortunes, his period with the Maranello squad would repeatedly underline his credentials as the greatest, and most respected, driver in the sport.
 And while the record books won’t fully reflect his successes, history will tell us that Fernando Alonso stood a shoulder above his peers in terms of reputation and ability.

 While he was unable to drive a McLaren Honda that did full service to his considerable talents, his drive and ambition remained undimmed.
 His races throughout 2016 and 2017, when given the merest sniff of an opportunity, were sublime.

 In 2018 Fernando was reunited with Renault power when McLaren switched to the French manufacturer.
 The season started well when he finished fifth in the opening race in Australia, and he scored solid points in each of the five opening races.
 Thereafter life became tougher, and in August Fernando announced that he would not be racing in F1 in 2019.

 In the mean time he continued to explore other categories.
 After contesting the Daytona 24 Hours with United Autosports in May, he began his WEC campaign with the works Toyota team, winning first time out at Spa.
 He then added a memorable victory at Le Mans to his CV, underlining what a great talent he is.

-His Toyota programme continues into 2019, and he will dovetail it with a second appearance at the Indy 500 with McLaren as he targets the triple crown, previously achieved only by Graham Hill.
-Fernando continues to explore other forms of racing – in November he sampled a NASCAR Chevrolet in a car swap with seven-times champion Jimmie Johnson – and his story is far from over.
+His Toyota programme continues into 2019, and he will dovetail it with a second appearance at the Indy 500 with McLaren.
+Fernando continues to explore other forms of racing – in 2018 he sampled a NASCAR Chevrolet in a car swap with seven-times champion Jimmie Johnson – and his story is far from over.

 When the history books are written, Alonso’s name will be writ large as one of the sport’s all-time greats.